-Probably the most blatant one which hasn't been officially confirmed as a Canon pairing is Snake and Otacon - they've managed to talk extensively about the meaning of love, and make several remarks about how the other taught them how to love.
+Solid Snake and Otacon are probably the most blatant who haven't being confirmed as Canon.
+They've talked extensively about the meaning of love, and make several remarks about how the other taught them how to love.
 Add to this lots of snarky banter, the natural chemistry between the two as a Spy Couple, and Otacon's famous "I know Snake better than anyone else" line (a recurring line through the series, which is used as a sexual innuendo every other time it is said).
 Even the voice actors pick up on it.

 In Metal Gear Solid 2, Otacon monologues about how he found a 'happy family' and 'learned that [he] could love'.
 Since his love interest in the previous game was hardly family, it's natural to assume he's talking about Snake, who he seems to be living with.

 In Metal Gear Online, Otacon will only sing the victory hymn if Snake is whistling with him.

 Quoth Otacon to Snake in Metal Gear Solid 2: "You and your overactive libido."

 In Super Smash Bros.
 Brawl, during the codec call easter eggs, Otacon acts very irritated and jealous during the Samus call ("Yeah, well, Samus is deadly"), and in most of their conversations there's this flirty undertone, especially in the ROB call ("You sure know your geeky tech stuff, Otacon."
 "Heh heh, well, y'know...").